swissbib/sbvf2/sbDocumentation/LibAdminSync.md

 ## The synchronisation

-The sync process downloads updated data from the LibAdmin API and replaced the local language files.
+The sync process downloads updated data from the LibAdmin API and replaces the local language files.
 The synchronisation has to be started manualy or by a cron job.

-To start the sync, run the following command on the server in to application (root) directory.
+To start the sync, run the following command on the server in the application (root) directory.

 	php public/index.php libadmin sync

 This will start the sync process.
-There will be **NO output** printed on the shell, except a problem occures.
+There will be **NO output** printed on the shell, except in case of problems.

 ## Special usage

-To simlify the call of the sync script, you can call the following shell script which wraps the above command
+To simplify the call of the sync script, you can call the following shell script which wraps the above command

 	cli/sync.sh